In Tejasvi Surya candidature, BJP sent out message, ‘not a party of grandfathers, grandsons’

 Given the whole debate around the Janata Dal (S) that one third of the candidates comprise the grandfather and grandsons, the BJP wanted to send a strong message that it is against dynasty politics, he further adds.

 Though Anant Kumar has nurtured this constituency and also the fact that his wife wanted the seat does not automatically make her the justifiable candidate, the BJP has proven.
-The BJP sent out an important message that no person has a claim to the seat just because his or her relative was part of it, Dr Shastri says.
+The party sent out an important message that no person has a claim to the seat just because his or her relative was part of it, Dr Shastri says.

 Moreover the choice of Surya also shows that the frontal organisations of the BJP have immense importance.
 He has both an ABVP and RSS background and these groups have played a vital role, he further adds.

 With regard to the unhappiness among a section of the BJP, Dr. Shastri says that the BJP may have anticipated it.
-There is a lot of disquiet, but the BJP would tide over it as it is a cadre based party.
-Tejasvini did say that she was shocked, but also added that all must work to ensure that Modi comes back to power.
+There is a lot of disquiet, but the saffron party would tide over it as it is a cadre based party.
+Tejaswini did say that she was shocked, but also added that all must work to ensure that Modi comes back to power.

 It would be early to say that the unhappiness will out in the background.
 As I said that the distinct advantage that the BJP has is that it is a cadre based party, he further adds.

-One must also not forget that Surya was part of the Ananth Kumar and Tejasvini team.
+One must also not forget that Surya was part of the Ananth Kumar and Tejaswini team.
 He has worked with that team.
 It would now be interesting to see if the cadres would back the candidate or will silence play out in the background.